All Blogs

 5. Safety and Emergency Preparedness

-Surveyors check for compliance with state and federal regulations on fire safety, evacuation plans, and other emergency preparedness protocols.
+Surveyors check for compliance with state and federal regulations on fire safety, evacuation plans, and other emergency preparedness protocols, such as the Life Safety Code.

 When your nursing home complies with these regulatory requirements, you can protect both residents and employees during crises.